asantoangles/rpe/README.md

 - ac1.R: standard actor-critic
 - ac2.R: extended actor-critic assuming alpha.actor.chosen = alpha.actor.nochosen
 - ac3.R: extended actor-critic assuming alpha.actor.chosen ≠ alpha.actor.nochosen

-**Data**

-As an example, behavioral and neuroimaging data from one subject is available, e.g. timecourse of one region-of-interest.
-To fit standard Q-learning model and perform linear regression with BOLD signal, change paths in faked_feat.fsf (lines 33, 270 and 307) and run lines 1-222 of ql1.R.